Corvimae/PlumeVN/README.md

 **Properties**

-width: The width of the rectangle
+width: The width of the rectangle<br>
-height: The height of the rectangle
+height: The height of the rectangle<br>
-fillColor: The background color
+fillColor: The background color<br>
 strokeColor: The border color.
 If no borderColor is specified, no border is drawn.

 ####UIString